Jump to accessibility statement Skip to content

 Home / Student experience / Discover Sunderland blog / Preparing for university / Where to find support if you have disability

-At the University of Sunderland, the Disability Support Team (DST) provide information, support, and guidance to students with disabilities, mental health difficulties, specific learning differences (such as Dyslexia), Autism Spectrum conditions and long-term medical conditions.
+At Sunderland, the Disability Support Team (DST) provide information, support, and guidance to students with disabilities, mental health difficulties, specific learning differences (such as Dyslexia), Autism Spectrum conditions and long-term medical conditions.

 Open Day Learning and Support Team

-"The information that we send to applicants via the admissions’ process flags up DSA to them as well.
-Applicants get information about my team and what we do, but I also put in a lot of information about DSA with the link to the website and how to apply.
-Our partner colleges and liaison officers know about DSA so they should also be making students aware of what is available and how to apply. "
+"The information that we send to applicants via our Admissions process flags up DSA to them as well.
+Applicants get information about my team and what we do, but I also put in links/information about DSA.
+Our partner colleges know about DSA, so they should also be making students aware of what is available and how to apply."

 Read more about the Disability Support Team or go directly to information on applying for Disability Support Allowance.
 You can also contact and follow the team on Instagram @disabilitysupportteam

-You can also find the wider Student Suoport Services on Twitter @SupportUoS
+You can also find the wider Student Support Services on Twitter @SupportUoS